rubyworks/rulebow/demo/03_runner/01_applying_rules.md

 ## Applying Rules

 The `Runner` class handles running rules.
-It takes `System` as an argument and can run all applicable rules or trigger a named task.
+It takes `System` as an argument and can run all applicable rules or a specific book of rules.

 ### True/False Rules